Family dispute resolution

 Family dispute resolution means trying to reach an agreement about your family law problems without going to court.

 If you or your children are in danger, contact the police.
-It’s a matter for the police whether they take action.
-In an emergency call 000.
-Get legal advice.
+Call 000.

 What is family dispute resolution?